lievlll/Personal-Expense-Tracker/README.md

 ## How to run
 1.download repository
 2.add the repository files to a new folder
-3. open the terminal in the folder and start using it
+3. open the terminal in the folder
+4.enter this line: "python main.py"

 ## Tests
 python -m unittest tests/test_expenses.py